ludmilagd/Machine_Learning_Stock_Prediction/README.md

 In this applciation, built in Dash JavaScript, will provide the user three different Machine Learning Models to predict Stock Market Value for Apple.
 It also present a chart to compare historical Stock price for companies in different Industry Sectors.

-Technologies:Herouku, Python, Matplotlib, Pandas & Dash Plotly Machine Learning Models: Moving Average, LSTM (Long Short Term Model), Decision Tree and Linear Regression.
+Technologies:Herouku, Python (SciPy package), Matplotlib, Pandas & Dash Plotly Machine Learning Models: Moving Average, LSTM (Long Short Term Model), Decision Tree and Linear Regression.

 Link to Dash application deployed to the web through Heroku (Cloud Application Plataform)